Gupta731/Data_Analysis/Google Trends data analysis/README.md

 1. Review the concepts learned in the previous three days and apply them to new datasets.

 ## Learning Points & Summary
-1.How to use .describe() to quickly see some descriptive statistics at a glance.
+1. How to use .describe() to quickly see some descriptive statistics at a glance.
 1. How to use .resample() to make a time-series data comparable to another by changing the periodicity.
 1. How to work with matplotlib.dates Locators to better style a timeline (e.g., an axis on a chart).
 1. How to find the number of NaN values with .isna().values.sum()